heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/PRESENTATION.md

 ### Security concerns and blacklisting

-- SMTP is old and insecure (spoofing)
+- SMTP is old and insecure
+- Easy to spoof and forge emails
 - Hard to maintain
-- Your email server can be blacklisted
+- ➡️ Your email server can be used for spam and can be blacklisted
-- We will use a mock server to simulate an email server
+- ➡️ We will use a mock server to simulate an email server

 ![bg right:40%](https://images.unsplash.com/photo-1617440168937-c6497eaa8db5?fit=crop&h=720)